Configuring Python environments

 If you are using Positron from Posit Workbench, your administrator can configure the package index globally for all users.
 See Configuring Posit Workbench for more information.

-Authenticated Repositories
+Authenticated repositories

 Using Single Sign-On (SSO)

-Inside your virtual environment, you can install the package.
+Inside your virtual environment, install the package:

 Terminal

-Once posit-keyring is installed, you can configure the environment variables necessary to use the custom keyring backend.
+uv pip install posit-keyringOnce you install posit-keyring, configure the environment variables for the custom keyring backend.

 Terminal